openPMD/openPMD-viewer/README.md

 ## Usage

-The routines of openPMD viewer can be used in two ways :
+The routines of openPMD-viewer can be used in two ways :

 - Use the **Python API**, in order to write a script that loads the data and produces a set of pre-defined plots.